This is a collaborative post or advertisement.

 Foam floor squares

-This last option is ideal for people that don’t want to spend a lot of money, want something well-cushioned and who also need something that is moveable.
+This last option is ideal for people that don’t want to spend a lot of money, want something well-cushioned and also need something that is moveable.
 Foam floor tiles come in a number of different sizes and styles, from colourful puzzle pieces to plain black squares.